csongorb/growingstuff/booklets/06_blank/readme.md

-## Booklet: As if you were designing a game
+# Booklet: As if you were designing a game

-tbd
+Cover:

+- As if you were designing a game
+- Pippin Barr x Devolution
+- A MAZE. / Berlin 2025

+A few quotes about journaling:

+- TBD